 If the condition is one of the Heat (such as Wind-Heat) pattern, the symptoms are fever, aversion to cold, slight sweating, thirst, a Floating-Rapid pulse, a thin white tongue coating and, sometimes, redness of the tongue on the sides and/or front.
 The main factor to differentiate it from an Exterior-Cold pattern is the thirst, the Floating-Rapid pulse and the predominance of fever (as opposed to chills in Cold patterns).

-External Wind-Cold Evil or External Wind-Heat Evil also refer to various imbalances and diseases of the upper respiratory tract including colds, influenza, rhinitis and other respiratory allergies.
-Rheumatic conditions are also classified as External-Damp-Wind-Cold or External Damp-Wind-Heat.
-Wind is a pathology that commonly accompanies External conditions.
+External Wind Cold Evil or External Wind-Heat Evil also refer to various imbalances and diseases of the upper respiratory tract including colds, influenza, rhinitis and other respiratory allergies.
+Rheumatic conditions are also classified as external-Damp-Wind-Cold or external Damp-Wind-Heat.
+Wind is a pathology that commonly accompanies Exterior conditions.
 External Wind can refer to the proliferation of various bacteria and viruses.
 The fact that the Chinese character for Wind is a small insect might perhaps suggest that they suspected the existence of external pathogens such as germs and viruses.

-The second kind of exterior pattern that occurs when an exterior pathogenic factor invades the Channels in a gradual way is called Painful Obstruction Syndrome.
+The second kind of Exterior pattern that occurs when an external pathogenic factor invades the Channels in a gradual way is called Painful Obstruction Syndrome.
 This is characterized by obstruction to the circulation of Qi in Channels and joints by a pathogenic factor, which can be Cold, Dampness, Wind or Heat.

 In obstruction from Cold, usually only one joint is affected, the pain is severe and is relieved by application of Heat.
 In obstruction from Wind, the pain moves from joint to joint.
 In obstruction from Dampness, there will be swelling of the joints, while in obstruction from Heat, the pain is severe and the joints are swollen and hot.